Admiralty station (MTR): Station layout

 In the extension part built to the east of the original Tsuen Wan / Island line station box, a 30 m tall atrium extends 5 floors below ground.
 Inside the atrium, there are five escalators from floor L2 (platforms 3 and 4), and another five from L3 (platforms 1 and 2), connecting to the circulation mezzanine on floor L5 under a semi-circular skylight that brings natural light in from Rodney Street.
 Through floor L5—the top level of a 24 m span cavern—passengers could access the East Rail line platforms sited in adjoining tunnels on the same level, or reach the South Island line platforms below, which are located 34 m below ground.

+South Island Line trains on floor L6 normally depart from platform 5, swapping to depart from platform 6 from 8pm onwards.